nocke/neopic/README.md

     npm run release

-will do everything `npm run circleci` does and create a github release.
+will do everything `npm run circleci` does and, upon success an all 3 platforms, create a github release.

-If you are fiddling with something and don't mind some open pending changes, skip the specific check against that (note: there is a space after `--`):
+If you are fiddling with something and don't mind some open pending changes, skip the specific check for pending changes (note: there is a space after `--`.
+These are params looped through by npm):

     npm run circleci -- nocheck
     npm run releases -- nocheck